leeboardtools/mimon/UIDesignNotes.md

             - What about currencies?
                 - Can't add different currencies.

-        - When showing hidden accounts, indicate the accounts are hidden (italics?)

-        - Don't show net income if both income and expenses are hidden.
-        - Don't show net worth if both assets and liabilities are hidden.

         - Export as CSV
             - Helper that provides a pseudo interface similar to RowTable, takes: